blacksmithgu/obsidian-dataview/docs/docs/annotation/metadata-pages.md

 - `file.name`: A text.
 The file name as seen in Obsidians sidebar.
 - `file.folder`: A text.
 The path of the folder this file belongs to.
 - `file.path`: A text.
 The full file path, including the files name.
 - `file.ext`: A text.
-The extension of the file type; generally 'md'.
+The extension of the file type; generally `md`.
-- `file.link`: A link.
-A link to the file.
+- `file.link`: A link to the file.
 - `file.size`: A number.
 The size (in bytes) of the file.
-- `file.ctime`: A Date+Time.
+- `file.ctime`: A Date with Time.
 The date that the file was created.
 - `file.cday`: A Date.
 The date that the file was created.
-- `file.mtime`: A Date+Time.The date that the file was last modified.
+- `file.mtime`: A Date with Time.
+The date that the file was last modified.
-- `file.mday`: A Date.The date that the file was last modified.
+- `file.mday`: A Date.
+The date that the file was last modified.
 - `file.tags`: A list of all unique tags in the note.
 Subtags are broken down by each level, so `#Tag/1/A` will be stored in the list as `[#Tag, #Tag/1, #Tag/1/A]`.
-- `file.etags`: An list of all explicit tags in the note; unlike `file.tags`, does not break subtags down, i.e. `[#Tag/1/A]`
+- `file.etags`: A list of all explicit tags in the note; unlike `file.tags`, does not break subtags down, i.e. `[#Tag/1/A]`
-- `file.inlinks`: An list of all incoming links to this file, meaning all files that contain a link to this file.
+- `file.inlinks`: A list of all incoming links to this file, meaning all files that contain a link to this file.
-- `file.outlinks`: An list of all outgoing links from this file, meaning all links the file contains.
+- `file.outlinks`: A list of all outgoing links from this file, meaning all links the file contains.
-- `file.aliases`: An list of all aliases for the note as defined via the [YAML frontmatter](https://help.obsidian.md/How+to/Add+aliases+to+note).
+- `file.aliases`: A list of all aliases for the note as defined via the [YAML frontmatter](https://help.obsidian.md/How+to/Add+aliases+to+note).
-- `file.tasks`: An list of all tasks (I.e., `- [ ] some task`) in this file.
+- `file.tasks`: A list of all tasks (I.e., `- [ ] some task`) in this file.
-- `file.lists`: An list of all list elements in the file (including tasks); these elements are effectively tasks and can be rendered in task views.
+- `file.lists`: A list of all list elements in the file (including tasks); these elements are effectively tasks and can be rendered in task views.
 - `file.frontmatter`: A list.
 Contains the raw values of all frontmatter in form of `key: value` text values; mainly useful for checking raw frontmatter values or for dynamically listing frontmatter keys.
 - `file.day`: A Date.
 Only available if the file has a date inside its file name (of form `yyyy-mm-dd` or `yyyymmdd`), or has a `Date` field/inline field.